-On a recent blog, we looked at how to care for engineered bamboo flooring, but we thought it would be interesting to provide a direct comparison between strand woven, solid, and engineered bamboo flooring.
+On a recent blog, we looked at how to care for engineered bamboo flooring.

+We thought you might find it interesting to see a comparison between strand woven, solid, and engineered bamboo flooring.

-We hope you will find this useful and that it will help you decide on the best kind of bamboo for your home improvement project.
+We hope you will find this useful, and it will help you decide on the best kind of bamboo for your home improvement project.

-Bamboo has been used to make rudimentary floors for centuries, but it burst onto the commercial market in the 1990s, and its popularity has been growing ever since.
+Bamboo has been used to make rudimentary floors for centuries.
+However, it burst onto the commercial market in the 1990s, and its popularity has been growing ever since.
 Unlike other popular floorings, they have retained their value.
 In fact, early adopters have seen a real increase in their value when they come to sell their home.

 Benefits of bamboo floors

 Bamboo floors are a great addition to any house as they’re durable, attractive (as seen above), and inexpensive.
-Here is a quick rundown of the benefits of bamboo floors in general:
+Here is a quick rundown of the benefits of bamboo flooring in general:

 A green material

-Bamboo floors are eco-friendly as they are made from a rapidly renewable resource, which is grown without the use of pesticides and harvested by hand without damaging the environment.
+Bamboo floors are eco-friendly as they are made from a rapidly renewable resource.
+Bamboo is grown without the use of pesticides and harvested by hand without damaging the environment.
 This is the opposite of hardwoods.

-Due to this extremely high biomass regeneration rate (bamboo is the world’s fastest growing plant), and it’s ability to sequester high amounts of CO2, bamboo is widely considered the most eco-friendly flooring material on the market.
+Bamboo is the world’s fastest-growing plant.
+Due to this high regeneration rate and its ability to sequester high amounts of CO2, bamboo is considered the most eco-friendly flooring material on the market.

 An attractive choice for any home